 Add in your pickle relish.

-Pickle relish is the secret!
+Pickle relish (and that ) is the secret!

 The dressing for this salad is a mayonnaise base in combination with the pickle relish added to the salad.
 I always use sweet pickle relish but you can use regular pickle relish and it will still turn out great.
 If you don’t love pickles, you could substitute vinegar or lemon juice.
 Taste as you go to get the right balance.
-But for me, I love what the sweet pickle relish adds to the flavors.
+But for me, I love what the sweet pickle relish adds to the flavor.

-Add your macaroni
+Add your cooked macaroni and stir.

 Here are a few options…

-- 10 ounces Dry macaroni
+- 10 ounces dry macaroni

-- 1 tablespoon spicy brown mustard can use regular if you have it on hand!
+- 1 tablespoon spicy brown mustard can use regular if you have it on hand

 - 1/3 cup sweet pickle relish